FreeGaussian: Annotation-free Control of Articulated Objects via 3D Gaussian Splats with Flow Derivatives: Experiment

-\boldparagraph{Implementation details.} \ours is implemented based on nerfstudio~\citep{nerfstudio_tancik_2023} and gsplat~\citep{ye2024gsplatopensourcelibrarygaussian}.
-We use RAFT~\cite{teed2020raft,2021mmflow} for optical flow prediction and perform HDBSCAN clustering from dynamic Gaussian flow with Euclidean metric, $\epsilon = 0.05$, minimal samples = 5 and min cluster size = 400.
-The cluster center corresponding to each Gaussian is encoded with hash grids and decoded with an 8-layer MLP with 256 neurons.
-The model is trained on an NVIDIA GeForce RTX 4090 GPU for 60k steps, using Adam optimizer with learning rate $1.6e^{-4}$.
-The coarse-to-fine training process lasts 30 minutes and is divided into 2 stages, including 30k steps 4D deformable training and 30k steps of full training.
-For all experiments, we set loss weights of $\mathcal{L}_\text{RGB}$, $\mathcal{L}_\text{D-SSIM}$, and $\mathcal{L}_\text{uGS}$ as $\lambda = 0.8$, $(1 - \lambda) = 0.2$, and $\beta = 0.5$, respectively.
+\textbf{Implementation details.} \ours is built on 4DGS~\cite{yang2023deformable3dgs}.
+We use RAFT~\cite{teed2020raft} for optical flow prediction and perform HDBSCAN clustering for dynamic Gaussian flow with Euclidean metric.
+The cluster center is encoded with hash grids and decoded by a MLP.
+Training proceeds for 60k steps on a single RTX 4090 with the Adam optimizer at learning rate $1.6e^{-4}$ in roughly 30 minutes: 30k steps of deformable pre-training followed by 30k steps of flow training.
+More details are listed in supplementary~\cref{sec:impl_detail}.